DanPerovich/new-relic-java-apm-k8s-init-practice/README.md

 # Instrumenting Java Using Init Containers in Kubernetes

 ## Purpose
 To demonstrate how a Java application can be instrumented with New Relic APM using an init container methodology.
 The init container methodology does not require ANY changes to the application to be instrumented's container.
-There are a host of articles on the Internet describing init containers and their benefits, but a good place to start is the Kubernetes documenations (https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
+There are a host of articles on the Internet describing init containers and their benefits, but a good place to start is the Kubernetes documenation (https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).

 Included New Relic Java APM agent is at version 5.3.0.